protocolbuffers/protocolbuffers.github.io/content/docs/reference/java/java-generated.md

 the relevant sub-builders:

--   `FooOrBuilder getFooOrBuilder(int index)`: Returns the builder for the specified element, if it already exists, or the element if not.
-If this is called from a message class, it will always return a message rather than a builder.
+-   `FooOrBuilder getFooOrBuilder(int index)`: Returns the builder for the specified element, if it already exists, or throws `IndexOutOfBoundsException` if not.
+If this is called from a message class, it will always return a message (or throw an exception) rather than a builder.
 Calling this method on builders will not create a sub-builder for the field.
 -   `List<FooOrBuilder> getFooOrBuilderList()`: Returns the entire field as an